concreted/dqiv-nds-en-script-patcher/README.md

 ## Quick Start

+1. Download this patch tool by going to https://github.com/concreted/dqiv-nds-en-script-patcher/releases and downloading the latest version and unzip it.
+You can also clone this repo or download the repo as a zip.
 1. Make sure there is an empty folder named `en` in the same directory as the `dqiv_patch.py` script file.
 If you cloned this repo/downloaded as a zip it should already be present, but if not create it.
 1. Copy NDS US ROM `.mpt` files from the unpacked folder to the `en` directory.
 1. Copy Android OBB party chat `.mpt` files to the `en` directory